upperlinecode/grid-and-flexbox-workshop/BACKEND.md

   - [] A logged in user should be able to create a column through the `CreateColumnModal`.
   - [] A logged in user should be able to create a card through the `CreateCardModal`.
   - [] A logged in user should be able to delete a column through the `KanbanView`'s ColumnHeader delete button.
-  - [] A logged in user should be able to create a card through the `Card` component.
+  - [] A logged in user should be able to delete a card through the `Card` component.
 - [] ★★★ Add in moving (updating) of columns and cards
   - [] A logged in user should be able to move a column (order should be preserved)
   - [] A logged in user should be able to move a card (order should be preserved)